NeosoftTechnologiesInc/NXG-Controls/README.md

 # NXG-Controls
-NXG style controls for LabVIEW 2017+.
+This package allows developpers to use the LabVIEW NXG Controls with LabVIEW 2017 and higher.